refinery/refinerycms/doc/guides/1 - Getting Started/3 - Generate an Extension to Use Your MVCs.md

 -   The basic structure of a Refinery extension
 -   Using the Refinery generator to generate a custom extension
--   Extending Refinery’s functionality with custom extensions
+-   Extending Refinery's functionality with custom extensions
 -   Crudify, a CRUD module that Refinery provides

 endprologue.